facundoq/edunn/README.md

     `source nnvenv/bin/activate`
     `pip install -r requirements.txt`

-# :bug: Bugs :pill: Solutions
+# :pill: Solutions and bugs :bug:

 `simplenn` is designed so that you can automatically test your implementations.
 However, it is intended to be used as a set of exercises in a course or seminar.
 Please address all questions regarding the material to your instructor.
 Alternatively, you may consult public forums such as [stack overflow](stackoverflow.com/), [r/neuralnetworks](https://www.reddit.com/r/neuralnetworks/) or [r/MachineLearning](https://www.reddit.com/r/MachineLearning)